jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/dictionary/dictionary.rst

    :width: 600
    :align: center

-14. Tooltip — enables adding a custom tooltip that will be displayed for active fields in the envelope.
-If left blank, the default tooltip is shown.
+14. Tooltip - enables adding a custom tooltip that will be displayed for active fields in the envelope.
+If left blank, the default tooltip is shown
 15. Allow custom values - this attribute specifies if field will allow free text input besides selection from predefined values

 When all attributes are set, you can click Save button and field will be added.
 You can click field to see its properties and update them.
 Also you can delete the field in same menu.